 Over time and exposure to fresh and salt water, your trailer winch can become susceptible to corrosion.
 Check for any cracks, corroded metal, or bent surfaces.
 Depending on your winch’s current condition, you may need to replace the entire device.

 Lights: Every time you unload or load your boat, the trailer lights are submerged.
 Pamper these as you would your boat.
 There are very important for safe transport.

 Bearings: If your bearings run dry, add a liberal amount of grease.
 This should happen after each boating season.

 Wash: Keeping your trailer clean.
 Wash it down each time you leave the water.
 This will help for cross contamination of lakes, which can spread bacteria and aquatic life to other lakes where it doesn’t belong.

-Need help loading your boat on a trailer?
-Our electric boat winches make the job fast and easy.
+Need help loading your boat trailer?
+ProMark Offroad offers many trailer winch options to make the job fast and easy.
 Get free shipping on all trailer winches shipped to the lower 48 U.S.!